ceptontech/ros/ros2/README.md

 #### `sensor_network_sources` (vector<string>, default: ["0.0.0.0:8808"])
 - **Description**: List of network sources for receiving live sensor data
 - **Usage**: Only applies when not using capture file replay.
-Each source is specified as "ip:port" or "ip:port:multicast_group"
+Each source is specified as "ip:port" or "ip:port:multicast_group".
+The IP specified here is not the IP of the sensor, this is the IP of the machine's interface.
 - **Format**:
   - `"ip:port"` - Unicast on specific interface or all interfaces (0.0.0.0)
   - `"ip:port:multicast_group"` - Multicast configuration